jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 This mode is very useful for editing <Tab> separated columns in tables, for entering new data while keeping all the columns aligned.

-## 7. Insert mode completion                               ins-completion
+## 7. Insert Mode Completion Ins-completion

 In Insert and Replace mode, there are several commands to complete part of a keyword or line that has been typed.
 This is useful if you are using